Current Challenges Faced in E-commerce Security

 One of the biggest e-commerce security threats is the password breach in which cybercriminals hack into the databases of organizations and steal their sensitive information.
 The data is further exposed to the public including account numbers, names, social security numbers, and almost every personal information.

-Malware attacks like ransomware hijack the targeted user’s system, web server, and all the confidential data for some time and demand a certain amount of money in exchange for returning user’s data.
+Malware attacks like ransomware hijack the targeted user’s system, web server, and all the confidential data for some time and demand a certain amount of money in exchange for returning the user’s data.

 Just like malware attacks, web application attack is also a serious security threat for e-commerce websites where cyber threat actors exploit the weakness and vulnerabilities to gain access to the organization’s databases to churn their sensitive data.